poseidon-code/Serializer/README.md

 ## [GPL v3 License](./LICENSE)

-serializer : A modern C++ binary data serializer library. \
+Serializer : A modern C++ binary data serializer library. \
 Copyright (C) 2024 Pritam Halder

 This program is free software: you can redistribute it and/or modify